 I tried DIY glitter shoes when I was at uni but it all went horribly wrong, mainly because I was drunk for 4 years and I’m telling you now – vodka and glitter is not a good mixture.
-You may have seen the pink glitter shoes I wore to my wedding and inspired by them I’ve gone onto add glitter to stiletto heels, boots and ballet pumps over the last five years.
+You may have seen the I wore to my wedding and inspired by them I’ve gone onto add glitter to stiletto heels, boots and ballet pumps over the last five years.
 It’s a great way of reviving a pair of shoes when they’re past their best and looking a bit tired.

 – Shoes – I’m using some old ballet flats but sturdy shoes work better

 – Modge Podge or similar tacky glue – I believe you can make your own with PVA & water but my cousin sent me this in a Christmas craft parcel from America so it seemed a shame not to use it.

 – Cheap craft glitter in two colours – I used silver and green

 – Parcel tape – I’ve shown masking tape in the pictures above but I went on to use parcel tape simply because my reel had lost a lot of it’s sticky-ness for some reason.

 1. Lay down newspaper – lots of newspaper.